 Our 2017 Nonprofit Software Development Summit is November 15 - 17 in Oakland, California!
 Join us to share knowledge and collectively envision, learn, and work on free and open technology for social change.
 We welcome nonprofit staff, developers, capacity builders, and everyone in between.
 Have a look at last year's proceedings, and register now!

-Join us on Monday and Tuesday, 10 and 11 July in New York City for a participant-driven gathering where nonprofit staff, social justice organizers, techies, activists, journalists, and students can share knowledge, build skills and capacity, and foster relationships around using technology in support of social change efforts.
-You can Register Now...
+On 10 and 11 July in New York City, we held a participant-driven gathering where nonprofit staff, social justice organizers, techies, activists, journalists, and students shared knowledge, built skills and capacity, and fostered relationships around using technology in support of social change efforts.

 Consumer Reports recently announced the release of The Digital Standard, a privacy and security framework designed to safeguard consumers.
 Aspiration worked with Consumer Reports, Disconnect, Ranking Digital Rights, and The Cyber Independent Testing Lab to help develop the new guidelines for evaluating products, apps, and services.
 And it's open--you are encouraged to contribute to the Digital Standard on GitHub.

 The second Reproducible Builds Summit took place in Berlin, focused on software development practices that create a verifiable path from source code to binary code.
 Check out write-ups by the Debian Reproducible Builds team, the GuixSD team, Rok Garbas and Software Freedom Conservancy, as well as Bootstrappable Builds.
 Diagram by Lunar/Debian

 That's a wrap!
 Check out what happened at the spring 2016 California Nonprofit Technology Festival in Watsonville.